The proponent of this guide is the U.S. Army Medical Department Activity.

 Hours of Operation: Monday - Friday from 7:30 am to 4:00 pm.

 Location: The Behavioral Health Department is conveniently located

 For Urgent Behavioral Health Issues after Regular Hours:

-make an appointment in the Primary Care Clinic where a
+appointment in the Primary Care Clinic where a Behavioral Health on-call

-Emergency Room (After 6:00 pm, Monday – Friday and all day on
+(After 6:00 pm, Monday – Friday and all day on weekends or training

 - 24-Hour Crisis Line: (315)785-4516.